-This image has no text, yet it is still very clear what the topic of the article is about.
 We have grown accustomed to brand logos, icons, and symbols, many of which are used frequently in infographics in order to alert viewers of specific topics without making use of too much text.

-Naturally, the above image tells the audience that the article is about the Olympics.
 The benefit of not using text is that people still know the gist of the topic, but may be further compelled to click through in order to learn more.

-In this example, the image requires text to get the message across.
-Without the title there, the specifics of the article content are not at all obvious.
 In some cases when you are promoting content that is more general in nature, it can be a good idea to create a header image with text.

 3) Laying Out Your Information

 Finally, once you have your content planned, you need to lay out the information for your infographics for social media in a visually appealing manner.